0davidog/CI_PP1_FlatByTheCemetery/README.md

  - The final piece of the gallery section is the pages for each individual image, 16 in total.
  - I chose to do this as individual pages to give the user an opportunity to look closely at the work and in a decent size depending on the screen used.
  - The pages consist of the image/artwork, followed by the works title and a short line of description on the origin, idea or intended use of the artwork/design.
+ - Two of the pieces were later changed to videos to display another aspect of the author's work.
+The videos play on a loop automatically and allow a user to interact with the choice of turning the audio on/off due to videos playing with audio automically being considered bad practice.

 ![Screenshot 2023-07-16 at 13-23-14 Flat by the Cemetery](https://github.com/0davidog/flatbythecemetery/assets/135815736/ae1565c9-321b-4131-bd77-a94d1eede2a6)

 ### About section
   - About section contains a paragraph which gives an overview of the artist and their work as well as links to Instagram, Youtube and Linkedin.
   - The section is also decorated with the same image use as the index background, used here as an aside to the text.
+  - This page is intended to give the audience an introduction to the author and suggest ways in which they can interect or connect in addition to the on-site contact form.

 ![Screenshot 2023-07-16 at 16-39-44 Flat by the Cemetery](https://github.com/0davidog/flatbythecemetery/assets/135815736/6fe96578-26cb-49f0-8e03-c114306bbb8d)